 LendingPoint won't be the best choice if you're on the cusp of good credit, but if you're looking to build your credit score with a small loan, it's a solid option.
 You'll only be able to borrow up to $36,500 — with a potentially high interest rate and origination fee — but LendingPoint reports your payments to two of the three credit bureaus.
 You can also sign up for bimonthly payments to help lower the interest you pay and add more flexibility to your budget.

-Upgrade not only has lower starting interest rates than many of its competitors, but its hardship program allows you to change your payment due date, defer two payments or make a partial payment if cash is tight.
-You'll also have a grace period of 15 days before having to pay a late fee.
-You'll still be able to qualify with a credit score of 620 and a debt-to-income ratio of 50% — much more lenient than most lenders.
-Just remember that its maximum rate is a high 35.97%.
-So while you may still be approved with fair credit, you could face hefty interest charges over the life of your loan.
+Upgrade not only has lower starting interest rates than many competitors, but its hardship program allows you to change your payment date or make a partial payment of 30% to 50% if cash is tight.
+You'll also have a grace period of 10 days before having to pay a late fee.
+And it considers borrowers with a credit score of 620 and a debt-to-income ratio of 50% — more lenient than most lenders.
+But its maximum rate is a high 35.99%, which means fair credit borrowers could face hefty interest charges

 Personal loans made through Upgrade feature APRs of 5.94%-35.97%.
 All personal loans have a 2.9% to 8% origination fee, which is deducted from the loan proceeds.
 Lowest rates require Autopay and paying off a portion of existing debt directly.
 Loans feature repayment terms of 24 to 84 months.
 For example, if you receive a $10,000 loan with a 36-month term and a 17.98% APR (which includes a 14.32% yearly interest rate and a 5% one-time origination fee), you would receive $9,500 in your account and would have a required monthly payment of $343.33.
 Over the life of the loan, your payments would total $12,359.97.
 The APR on your loan may be higher or lower and your loan offers may not have multiple term lengths available.
 Actual rate depends on credit score, credit usage history, loan term, and other factors.
 Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
 There is no fee or penalty for repaying a loan early.
 Personal loans issued by Upgrade's lending partners.
 Information on Upgrade's lending partners can be found at https://www.upgrade.com/lending-partners/.